 Supporting your health and safety is our top priority and we are committed to continuing to provide you the many benefits and rewards associated with your Vitality membership.

 How do I earn an Apple Watch?

 After completing the Vitality Health Review (VHR), John Hancock Vitality PLUS members can order the newest Apple Watch for as little as $25 plus tax.
 Then the remaining balance of the watch is divided over 24 monthly payments.
 The more Standard or Advanced workouts a member completes each month, the more Vitality Points they will earn and the less they will pay for their Apple Watch (down to $0 payments).
 Earn 500 Vitality workout points every month for two years and you’ll never make another payment on your watch.
 Learn more about Apple Watch from John Hancock Vitality.
-(Note: The Apple Watch program is not available in New York.)
+(Note: The Apple Watch program is not available in New York or Puerto Rico.)

 What rewards are available with Vitality PLUS?

 John Hancock Vitality PLUS members can:

 Learn more about the benefits and wearable device options for John Hancock Vitality PLUS members.